-- (2) Greater Than Normal Incidence of Disease and Adverse Health Conditions Populations in the target area(s) that suffer from a greater-than-normal incidence of diseases or conditions (including cancer, asthma, or birth defects) that may be associated with exposure to hazardous substances, pollutants, contaminants, or petroleum. - (3) Economically Impoverished/Disproportionately Impacted Populations Populations in the target area(s) that are economically impoverished and/or disproportionately share the negative environmental consequences resulting from industrial, governmental, and/or commercial operations or policies.
+(2) Greater Than Normal Incidence of Disease and Adverse Health Conditions Populations in the target area(s) that suffer from a greater-than-normal incidence of diseases or conditions (including cancer, asthma, or birth defects) that may be associated with exposure to hazardous substances, pollutants, contaminants, or petroleum.

+(3) Disproportionately Impacted Populations

+Populations in the target area(s) that have environmental justice challenges and/or disproportionately share the negative environmental consequences resulting from industrial, governmental, and/or commercial operations or policies.

-Please refer to the FY19 FAQs for information on sensitive populations and environmental justice.
+Please refer to the FY20 FAQs for information on welfare, sensitive populations, and environmental justice (also defined in Section I.E.).